InstallerLegacy/screenshots.virtualhub.eu.org/content/en/1970s/1975/_index.md

 {{< fig src="/1970s/1975/1975.webp" alt="!
 Unix v6" >}}

-There were three operating system of our interest which were released in the year 1975.
+There were four operating system of our interest which were released in the year 1975.
 They were:

 <section class="section section-sm">
   <div class="container">